Bramantino: Biography

 He is documented in late 1508 as helping in the decoration of the Vatican Stanze though nothing remains of his work there, and by 1509 he was back in Milan.
 His style changed considerably during his career, and also shows strongly individual traits.
 His main influences were the serene and sometimes unnatural quietist classicism of Piero della Francesca, Leonardo da Vinci, and Ercole de' Roberti, but his works also display a sometimes disquieting immobile expressiveness comparable only to the last of these three.

+He acted as an architect and advisor on the reconstruction of the Duomo of Milan in the years before his death.